yejeelee94/m3-markdown/exercise-3/README.md

 A _nested list_ of information about the command (i.e., things that it does, or how it can be used)

 See `complete` branch for answers.

+#Cd

+when you are located at User at first,
+"cd Desktop" will change the directory to the Desktop folder if "cd Recycle Bin," it will change the directory from Desktop to Recycle Bin.
+Thus, cd stands for change directory which navigate you from folder to different folder in your machine.

+for example.
+If I write " cd Desktop," the code will navigate me from user to Desktop